mehtapparkinson/java-group-project/README.md

 5. **Exception Handling**: Implemented appropriate exception handling using custom exceptions and Spring's global exception handling features.
 6. **Docker**: The application will be containerized using Docker.
 We'll create a Dockerfile and Docker Compose file for easier deployment and scalability.
 7. **Logging**: We used SLF4J for logging throughout the application.

+## Manual Test using Postman or Insomnia :clapper:

+1. **Add a Movie**
+- Input valid movie details (title, director, genre, etc.).
+- Verify the movie is saved correctly in the database.

+2. **View Movies**
+- Retrieve a list of movies and check if the information is correct.

+3. **Update a Movie**
+- Edit movie details and ensure the changes are reflected in the database.

+4. **Delete a Movie**
+- Delete a movie and verify it's removed from the database.

+## REST Endpoints :clapper:

+We will implement the following REST endpoints:

+1. **Add a Movie**
+- `POST /movies`
+- Request Body: JSON object with movie details.
+- Response: Success message and the created movie object.

+2. **Get All Movies**
+- `GET /movies`
+- Response: A list of all movies in the collection.

+**More endpoints**